SkylineCommunications/dataminer-docs/dataminer-overview/DataMiner_Stack_Functions/Stack_IDP.md

 ## Resource Discovery

-Focuses on finding resources, identifying their capabilities and properties.
+Automatically discover resources and identify their capabilities and properties.

 > [!TIP]
 >